luka-zitnik/qualityprogramming.works/_posts/2018-05-02-introducing-frontend-development-practices-into-your-php.md

 All right!
 You got me!
 I was just kidding. 😉

 This was actually a real question I was asked by my manager, twice.
 And twice I could remember only there must be some prominent features of [Composer](https://getcomposer.org/) that are missing in [Npm](https://docs.npmjs.com/) and [Yarn](https://yarnpkg.com/en/).
-Which could imply some differences in development practices.
+They could imply some differences in development practices.
 Only, to me, it's the other way round.
-Like the `npm publish` accepts anything from a working copy, which may differ from what's tagged, while [packagist.org](https://packagist.org/) can publish proactively when there's a new tag in the repo.
+Like, the `npm publish` accepts anything from a working copy, which may differ from what's tagged, while [packagist.org](https://packagist.org/) can publish proactively when there's a new tag in the repo.
 Or that Composer lets you write custom commands as static methods and helps you with some nice contextual event objects along the way.
-Our conclusion was that both ecosystems are mature enought and close toghether enough to look up to each other all the time.
+We drew out a conclusion that both ecosystems are mature enought and close toghether enough to look up to each other all the time.
 I am wondering if there's more, so here's another try.

-I can't talk about language constructs.
-I must assume they are preset.
-And I can't consider programming patterns.
-They are task-specific.
+For now, let's not talk about language features, as a more sensible thig to do.
+And let's not talk about programming patterns neither.
+They are task-specific after all.
 So that leaves tooling and libraries.

 ## Caches vs Watchers